 Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, 202-463-8270 x104

 On April 8, 2010, Russia and the United States signed the New Strategic Arms Reduction Treaty (New START).
 The treaty requires both sides to limit the number of deployed strategic nuclear warheads to no more than 1,550 and fielded delivery platforms to 700.
 The treaty also permits the United States and Russia to conduct 18 annual on-site inspections of facilities operated by the other country.
 Biannual data exchanges indicate the current state of their strategic forces.

-As of February 2018, Russia had 527 deployed delivery systems and 1,444 deployed strategic nuclear warheads, and 760 deployed and non-deployed strategic launchers.
+As of March 2019, Russia had 524 deployed strategic delivery systems and 1,461 deployed strategic nuclear warheads, and 760 deployed and non-deployed strategic launchers.
 Russia is in the process of both retiring many of its older strategic systems and replacing them with new systems.

 For a factsheet on U.S. nuclear forces, click here.

 Intercontinental Ballistic Missiles (ICBMs)

 The following tables are based on public source data given that Russia does not release official statistics for specific New START accountable delivery systems.